 Benzodiazepines are sedatives.
 Benzodiazepine addiction occurs when someone becomes physically dependent.
 Usually, doctors will prescribe benzo short-term.
 For example, someone might receive a prescription for around 2 to 4 weeks.
 Another name for these drugs are benzos.
 They are offered in solution or tablet form.
 However, some people are mixing them with other drugs and injecting them into their veins.

-If you believe you or someone you know is suffering from benzodiazepine addiction, it is a good idea to contact our Harmony Recovery Group team to get clean from them starting today.
+If you believe you or someone you know is suffering from benzodiazepine addiction, it is a good idea to contact our Harmony Health Group team to get clean from them starting today.

 Benzodiazepines will usually be taken through your mouth by table or solution.
 In rare situations they can be injected to help control panic attacks.

 Reasons to Take Benzos